-This section describes investment vehicles and techniques the portfolio managers can use in managing a fund's assets.
-It also details the risks associated with each, because each investment vehicle and technique contributes to a fund's overall risk profile.
+This section describes investment vehicles and techniques the portfolio managers can use in managing the fund's assets.
+It also details the risks associated with each, because each investment vehicle and technique contributes to the fund's overall risk profile.